ArnolFokam/Battlefield-honor/README.md

-# Battle-arena
+# Battlefield-honor
 A Battle royale game for the real ones.
-Built with Phaser 3, React and Colyseus, Battle arena - battefield honor is a survival game in its epiphany which brings players in unkown locations of a map together and force them to fight for thier survival.
+Built with Phaser 3, ReactJS and Colyseus, Battle arena - battefield honor is a survival game in its epiphany which brings players in unkown locations of a map together and force them to fight for thier survival.
 It came form the concept of popular games such as [Fortnite](https://fr.wikipedia.org/wiki/Fortnite) or [Pubg](https://fr.wikipedia.org/wiki/PlayerUnknown%27s_Battlegrounds)

 ## Technical information
 * Our game's frontend is developed in [PhaserJS](https://phaser.io/) - a js framework which gives us the possibility to build HTML5 games with less stress.
+We use [ReactJS](https://en.reactjs.org) for the game ui.
+We ensure a consistent state management through our game app with [Redux](https://redux.js.org/) and a good url management with [React router](https://reacttraining.com/react-router/web/guides/quick-start)
 * Our game's backend is done with nodeJS which uses [Colyseus](https://colyseus.io/) to implement a powerful multiplayer game server.
 * The sound, image assets from the game are all from various internet sources (All Open Source)
 * The map of the game has been drawn using Tiled Map Editor - a powerful tool to draw game maps.